Sasha Clements

 Sasha Nicole Clements (born March 13, 1990) is a Canadian actress.
 She is known for her role as Kiki Kincaid on the Teletoon sitcom Majority Rules!.
-She was cast in the 2005 fantasy The Snow Queen (2005). and the 2010 television series What's Up Warthogs!.
+She was cast in the 2005 fantasy The Snow Queen (2005).
 She also starred in the Disney Channel Original movie How to Build a Better Boy (2014), playing the role of Marnie.

 Early life

-Clements was born in Toronto, Ontario.
+Clements was born in Ontario.
 Her mother is Anna Clements, and her father is actor Christopher Lee Clements, who was an actor on the Canadian musical drama series Catwalk.
 She has two younger brothers.
 Her great-grandmother is Russian Canadian.
 She enrolled in York University.